cpjobling/eg-150-textbook/lti_systems/lti2.md

 +++ {"slideshow": {"slide_type": "subslide"}}

 ### Looking Ahead
-The above results inderline the definition of the Laplace transform and Fourier transform.
+The above results underline the definition of the Laplace transform and Fourier transform.
 The {ref}`laplace` will be discussed later in this course.
 The Fourier Transform will be introduced in **EG-247 Digital Signal Processing** next year.

 +++ {"slideshow": {"slide_type": "slide"}}